xephora/Tech-Scripts-n-Goodies/SoLazyScriptz/QUIXXstriker/readme.md

 bundle install
 ```

-Crawl domains or Scan and Fuzz endpoints. seclogs.txt is also dumped to the same directory as the script.
+Crawl domains or Scan and Fuzz endpoints or url/path or even POST Data. seclogs.txt is also dumped to the same directory as the script.